-Malawi Country Director Kate Hartley-Lewis told an audience that included donors, partners, diplomats, district officials and development sector representatives that the organisation intended to strengthening collaboration as it supported the Malawi 2063 agenda in the coming years.
+Malawi Country Director Kate Hartley-Louis told an audience that included donors, partners, diplomats, government officials and development sector representatives that the organisation intended to strengthen collaboration as it supported the Government of Malawi’s ‘2063’ agenda in the coming years.

-Two years after the integration of the operations of Self Help Africa and United Purpose, the new five-year strategy combined the strengths and expertise of two organisations that had worked in Malawi for close to 60 years.
-“Together, we are building on our combined experiences, and on hard-earned reputations as responsive organisations that are honest and accountable,” the Malawi Country Director said.
+Two years after the integration of the operations of Self Help Africa and United Purpose, the Country Director said that the new five-year strategy combined the strengths and expertise of two organisations that had worked in Malawi for close to 60 years: “Together, we are building on our combined experiences, and on hard-earned reputations as responsive organisations that are honest and accountable”.

-Self Help Africa CEO, Feargal O’Connell said that the organisation was committed to the ambition to move ‘beyond aid,’ in line with the Government of Malawi’s efforts to progress the country towards self-reliance over the coming decades.
+Self Help Africa CEO, Feargal O’Connell, said that the organisation was committed to the ambition to move ‘beyond aid,’ in line with the Government of Malawi’s efforts to progress the country towards self-reliance.

 Self Help Africa’s new strategy sets a bold vision of sustainable livelihoods and healthy lives for all in a changing climate.
-Programme work would be built on four strategic pillars – sustainable landscapes, resilient food systems and healthy communities; sustainable businesses, decent employment and thriving economies; crisis response and resilience: and system strengthening and the creation of an enabling policy environment in Malawi.
+Achieved through four Strategic Objectives – sustainable landscapes, resilient food systems and healthy communities; sustainable businesses, decent employment and thriving economies; crisis response and resilience; and system strengthening and the creation of an enabling policy environment in Malawi.

 The CEO of the Malawi NGO Regulatory Authority, Voice Mahone, said that Self Help Africa was an example to others of the values of accountability, transparency, and good governance.
 “We look forward to continuing to follow the achievements of Self Help Africa and the delivery against its clear metrics for the next five years.”